blakemorgan/tf-aws-lab/README.md

 Show the TA that you can connect to your EC2 instance via the internet and then your RDS cluster from your EC2 instance.

+### Grading

+- 100/100: All objectives are complete.
+- 85/100: You can only connect to the EC2 instance.
+- 70/100: You created the VPC and configured the subnets correctly.

 ## Additional Resources

 - [Terraform Introduction](https://www.terraform.io/intro/index.html)